 The environmental data for each lake came from a process-based lake water temperature model ().
 The data were verified and released by the U.S. Geological Survey.
-Growing degree days, the sum of the thermal energy above the base temperature (5℃ here) for the lake surface (GDDs_5), was used as the climate warming index in this study.
-GDDs_5 was selected for this study as it reflected the cumulative thermal energy throughout the year and was commonly used for describing the thermal scope for fish growth ().
-To verify our selection of warming index, we also checked the correlations of GDDs_5 with other warming indices including growing degree days with base temperature at 0℃ or 10℃, open water duration, peak temperature of the year, and lake surface mean temperature of each month (SI.1 in the supplementary material).
+Growing degree days (GDDs), the sum of the thermal energy above the base temperature (5℃ here) for the lake surface, was used as the climate warming index in this study.
+A 5°C base temperature was selected for this study as it reflected the cumulative thermal energy throughout the year and was commonly used for describing the thermal scope for fish growth ().
+To verify our selection of warming index, we also checked the correlations of the selected warming index with other warming indices including growing degree days with base temperature at 0℃ or 10℃, open water duration (i.e., number of days without ice cover), peak temperature of the year, and lake surface mean temperature of each month (SI.1 in the supplementary material).

 2. Model development